Dinomyt/Puppy-Restaurant/README.md

 ---------------------
 -  Designed Responsive Template used in all pages (navbar, footer, and background)
 -  Created home.html page using bootstrap for responsiveness.
+-  Created about.html page using bootstrap for responsiveness.
 ----------------------

 Tony Fernandez
 ---------------------
+- Created menu.html page using bootstrap for responsiveness.
 ----------------------

 Alejandro De La Cruz
 ---------------------
+ - Created catering.html page using bootstrap for responsiveness.
+ - Created photos.html page using bootstrap for responsiveness.
 ----------------------

 Peer Reviewers: